 Sensory neuropathy is dose- and schedule-dependent [see ADVERSE REACTIONS].
 The occurrence of Grade 1 or 2 sensory neuropathy does not generally require dose modification.
-If ≥ Grade 3 sensory neuropathy develops, treatment should be withheld until resolution to Grade 1 or 2 for metastatic breast cancer or until resolution to ≤ Grade 1 for NSCLC followed by a dose reduction for all subsequent courses of ABRAXANE [see DOSAGE AND ADMINISTRATION].
+If ≥ Grade 3 sensory neuropathy develops, withhold ABRAXANE treatment until resolution to Grade 1 or 2 for metastatic breast cancer or until resolution to ≤ Grade 1 for NSCLC and pancreatic cancer followed by a dose reduction for all subsequent courses of ABRAXANE [see DOSAGE AND ADMINISTRATION].

 Severe and sometimes fatal hypersensitivity reactions, including anaphylactic reactions, have been reported.
 Patients who experience a severe hypersensitivity reaction to ABRAXANE should not be rechallenged with this drug.

 Because the exposure and toxicity of paclitaxel can be increased with hepatic impairment, administration of ABRAXANE in patients with hepatic impairment should be performed with caution.
 Patients with hepatic impairment may be at increased risk of toxicity, particularly from myelosuppression; such patients should be closely monitored for development of profound myelosuppression.
 ABRAXANE is not recommended in patients who have total bilirubin > 5 x ULN or AST > 10 x ULN.
 In addition, ABRAXANE is not recommended in patients with metastatic adenocarcinoma of the pancreas who have moderate to severe hepatic impairment (total bilirubin > 1.5 x ULN and AST ≤ 10 x ULN).
 The starting dose should be reduced for patients with moderate or severe hepatic impairment [see DOSAGE AND ADMINISTRATION, Use In Specific Populations and CLINICAL PHARMACOLOGY].

 ABRAXANE contains albumin (human), a derivative of human blood.
 Based on effective donor screening and product manufacturing processes, it carries a remote risk for transmission of viral diseases.
 A theoretical risk for transmission of Creutzfeldt-Jakob Disease (CJD) also is considered extremely remote.
 No cases of transmission of viral diseases or CJD have ever been identified for albumin.

 Use In Pregnancy

 ABRAXANE can cause fetal harm when administered to a pregnant woman.
 Administration of paclitaxel protein-bound particles to rats during pregnancy at doses lower than the maximum recommended human dose, based on body surface area, caused embryo-fetal toxicities, including intrauterine mortality, increased resorptions, reduced numbers of live fetuses, and malformations.